 So anyway, for this post we thought we’d share just where the art is to be found in Aberdeen.
-The city boasts some incredible pieces of work, the result of two years worth of Nuart festivals and of course the talent of some of the finest street artists around.
-What’s more, they are all pretty close to each other so can be easily explored in a day.
+The city boasts some incredible pieces of work, the result of three years worth of Nuart festivals and of course the talent of some of the finest street artists around.
+What’s more, they are all pretty close to each other so could easily be explored in a day.

 The Green is at the heart of old Aberdeen with little streets going off in all directions.
 Stand in the centre and you can’t miss the dominant mural of a young girl from German duo Herakut.
 Possibly the standout piece from the 2017 version of the festival, the mural overlooks the Green and it’s shops.
-Around the corner an equally impressive but quite different piece from the UK’s Carrie Reichardt can be found on St. Nicolas Lane.
+Around the corner an equally impressive but quite different piece from the UK’s Carrie Reichardt (2018) can be found on St. Nicolas Lane.
 Featuring tile based mosaics of inspirational Aberdonian women and a historical based piece based on the witch hunts which happened in the city.
 The additions for 2019 will be a giant mural from SMUG and Germany’s Lego art from Jan Vormann.

 East Green and the Tunnels

 East Green, just to the side of the giant Herakut mural leads towards an area known as the tunnels.
 Keep heading through and they lead towards Netherkirkgate one of the cities most ancient streets.
 Before then however, it passes through a series of underground loading bays where plenty of street art and graffiti can be seen dotted around.
-The big piece to see here though is from Hyuro.
-The Argentinian artist has painted high on the back wall of one of the buildings which overlook and cross the street and depicted two fighting boys, seemingly a reference to the relationship between England and Scotland.
+The big piece to see here though is from Hyuro (2018) The Argentinian artist has painted high on the back wall of one of the buildings which overlook and cross the street and depicted two fighting boys, seemingly a reference to the relationship between England and Scotland.
 For the 2019 festival Ben Eine will be painting here.
 There are also many other smaller pieces to be seen from local and visiting artists to the area.

 Ship Row and Virginia Street